cyclus/cyclus.github.com/source/basics/get_and_build.rst

 `HDF5`                 1.8.3
 `libxml2`              2
 `boost`                1.34.1
-`lapack`               3.4.0
-`trilinos (teuchos)`   10.8.4
 ====================   ==================

-An overview of some more complicated package builds and installations (e.g. lapack, teuchos, etc.) can be found on the following pages:
+An overview of some of the dependency installations can be found on the following pages:

 .. toctree::
   :maxdepth: 1